 Find the full ingredient measurements and instructions in the recipe card below!

-- Egg yolk: The addition of egg yolk makes these cookies extra chewy and rich!
+Egg yolk: The addition of egg yolk makes these cookies extra chewy and rich!

 recipe instructions

 STEP TWO: Mix in the wet ingredients.
-Whisk in the room temperature egg, egg yolk, and vanilla extract until combined.
+Whisk in the room-temperature egg, egg yolk, and vanilla extract until combined.

 STEP THREE: Mix in the dry ingredients.
 Fold in the all-purpose flour, baking soda, salt, and chopped dark chocolate until just combined.
-Cover the bowl of dough and let it chill in the fridge for 30 minutes until it is more scoopable.
-Preheat the oven to 350 F/180 C.

 STEP FOUR: Scoop and bake!
 Use a large cookie scoop to scoop the dough into 13 balls onto the prepared baking trays, spaced 3 inches apart.
-Bake for 11-12 minutes or until the edges are barely golden brown and the middle is still gooey.
-Let the tray cool completely on a wire rack before removing then enjoy!

 expert baking tips